Houdini 20.5 Nodes Geometry nodes

 Slice Edges Neighbouring the Source Group

 When enabled, if a “Source Geo Group” is selected, still cut the edges of any non-selected geometry that intersect with a cut.
-This keeps the geometry clean and intact by injecting points on adjecent primitives.
+This keeps the geometry clean and intact by injecting points on adjacent primitives.
 Also propagates edge and point groups to non-selected geometry.

 Cusp Cut Edges

-When enabled, Cusps the cut edges on surfaces, spliting the geometry at the cut.
+When enabled, Cusps the cut edges on surfaces, splitting the geometry at the cut.
 When a “Source Geo Group” is used and “Slice Edges Neighbouring Source Geo Groups” is enabled, it also cusps the edge between grouped and non-grouped geometry to ensure proper cusping.
 Only enabled when cutting Surfaces.

 Cusp Cut Points